 It takes at least 30 minutes for a video to receive automatic transcriptions, longer for videos that are more than an hour in length and/or if the transcription service is processing a large number of requests at the time.

-Currently transcriptions are only viewable from within the classroom and cannot be seen in the media details playback panel or in embedded videos or video links.
-If you need to know whether or not an item has transcripts, refer to the Transcript entry on the right side of the bottom of the media details page (below Captions).
+Currently transcriptions are not visible in the media details playback panel.
+If you need to know whether or not an item has transcripts, refer to the Transcript entry in the Details tab of the Media Details page.
 The Transcript entry will read "Add" if there is no transcript, and will read "Update" if there is one.

 Alternately as an Admin, select Edit Transcript from the chevron menu for any completed capture entry; the Transcript editor opens and will show a message if the items does not have a transcript file.